Overcast · 55°

 6. Is not by reason of conscience or belief opposed to the use of force when appropriate or necessary to fulfill his/her duties.

-7. Is a high school graduate with a diploma, or possesses an equivalency certificate which meets the minimum score required by the State of Iowa as determined by the State Department of Public Instruction.
+7. Is a high school graduate with a diploma or possesses an equivalency certificate that meets the minimum score required by the State of Iowa as determined by the State Department of Public Instruction.

 9. Has normal hearing in each ear as determined by an examining physician.